Zenahr/tech-writer-test/article/src/md.md

 ## Getting Started

+This tutorial is meant as a quick step-by-step guide to get started using the [HN API](https://github.com/HackerNews/API) whilst also teaching some fundamental things about APIs and introducing useful tools for testing APIs.
+This tutorial is mainly geared towards junior developers.

 - What do we want to do
 - What audience this is addressing (level of expertise)
 - what tech stack we'll be using for demonstration purposes